hongtao021022/hongtao021022.github.io/_teaching/Personal statement in data science studies.md

 ## The fellow is the details and materials

-** It contains three parts: **
+  **It contains three parts:**
-- Summer program in the University of Hongkong
+- Summer program in the University of Hong Kong
-- Harvard edx courses
+- Harvard edx courses——Professional Certificate inData Science
 - Participating in Mathematical Modeling Competition